 are available at spatial locations $s_i$, where $x_i$ denotes a vector of predictors and $z_i$ the observed response variable.
 A predictive model $f$ is used to generate predictions $\hat z = f(x)$ at locations where observations are not available.

-Predictions are typically required across a specified spatial domain $D$, for example a grid of locations covering a geographic region.
-Each prediction location induces a \emph{prediction task} that depends not only on the predictors at that location but also on the spatial configuration of the available training observations, or more generally, descriptors of task difficulty.
+Predictions are typically required across a spatial domain $D$, for example a grid covering a region.
+Each prediction location induces a \emph{prediction task} that depends on predictors at that location and on the spatial configuration of available training observations, or more generally, descriptors of task difficulty.

 We therefore represent prediction tasks by descriptors